dheeraj1717/dheeraj1717/README.md

 I care about **code that ships cleanly** — tested, typed, and readable.
 I've built a custom Canvas engine, a multi-tenant billing SaaS, and production platforms serving tens of thousands of users.
-I'm not just a UI layer dev.